Financial Independence (F.I.) in Malaysia

 The majority of us after ‘gaining independence’ from our families would have taken out a huge loan to buy their first home.
 You’re still in this stage if you spend more than you earn (if you’re digging deeper into debt).
 Basically, if you’re not earning a “profit”, you are dependent on somebody else.
 You are not financially independent.

-After you start earning a profit — and again, this means you’re earning more than you’re spending — you FINALLY make your way down the path to financial freedom.
+After you start having a surplus — and again, this means you’re earning more than you’re spending — you FINALLY make your way down the path to financial freedom.
 One sure-fire way to do is to live frugally, which is how I was able to build my portfolio slowly.

 Stage 3 – Solvency